Rocket.Chat Air-Gapped Deployment with Docker

 docker compose logs -f rocketchat

 Great!
 You have successfully deployed Rocket.Chat in your air-gapped environment.
-Log into your workspace using your site URL.
-The first user to log in becomes the workspace administrator.
+Access your workspace using the ROOT_URL configured in the .env file.
+The first user to log in automatically becomes the workspace administrator.

 Option 2: Deploy Rocket.Chat with a private Docker registry

 A Docker registry is a system for storing and distributing Docker images with specific names.
-Considering that an air-gapped computer can't access the internet to download the required Docker images for deploying Rocket.Chat, this method will demonstrate how to use a private registry to store the necessary images and deploy Rocket.Chat.
+This method demonstrates how to use a private Docker registry hosted within your air-gapped network to store and distribute the necessary Docker images for deploying Rocket.Chat.

 Prerequisites